Your Anniston Bankruptcy Lawyers

 Filing for Bankruptcy in Anniston

 Our Anniston bankruptcy lawyers strive to ensure that our clients make informed decisions concerning filing for bankruptcy protection, while also keeping the process as simple as possible for them.
 As your bankruptcy attorney, we want to make sure you understand every aspect of a potential bankruptcy filing prior to going forward, and in order to do that we need to have a consultation.
-In order to file, there are certain documents you will need to provide us with, and there are forms that you will need to sign prior to filing.
+In order to file a Chapter 7 bankruptcy, there are certain documents you will need to provide us with, and certain forms that you will need to sign prior to filing.
 Some common documents you will need are your last six months of pay stubs, last two years tax returns, you will need to fill out a bankruptcy questionnaire, and we will eventually need a copy of your driver’s license.
 Some of the common forms you will need to sign are the contract to retain our services, some legal disclosures, and a few forms that get filed with the Bankruptcy Court when your case is filed.
 We can go over all of this and inform you of the entire process at our consultation.
 Our bankruptcy lawyers in the Anniston office serve clients in Calhoun County and the surrounding areas of Oxford, Gadsden, Heflin, Oneonta, Ashville, Talladega, Sylacauga, Pell City, and Lincoln.
 Give our Anniston bankruptcy lawyers a call today for a free consultation in our office or over the phone.

 Our Anniston Bankruptcy Lawyers